 Despite the fact that coal power plants still account for 66 percent of electricity generation in China, local researchers estimate Shenzhen’s electric buses can reduce 48 percent of CO2 emissions, compared to diesel buses, and up to 100 percent of other local pollutants.
 Gains could be even greater with a different energy mix.

 In addition to environmental benefits, the Shenzhen Bus Group reported financial benefits, including fuel cost savings, less maintenance, and reduced or no overhaul.
 Operators said they expected labor costs to increase due to the uncertainties of the technology and unexpected breakdowns, but these costs have yet to materialize.
 One electric bus can replace 0.95 diesel buses, according to their estimates, with operating savings compensating for higher initial capital and financial costs.

 Shenzhen’s experience is a model for others.
 The city managed to innovate in procurement, operation and maintenance, all framed inside broader national and local policies and targets.
 It’s a powerful example of diverse urban stakeholders accelerating the adoption of cleaner technologies in the transport sector.

 Shenzhen is likely to be the first city to pass the 100 percent electrification milestone – but it won’t be the last.

 We would like to especially thank the WRI China team for their efforts arranging this visit.

-Xiangyi Li is a Research Analyst at the WRI Ross Center for Sustainable Cities.
+Xiangyi Li is a Research Analyst at WRI Ross Center for Sustainable Cities.

-Sebastian Castellanos is an Associate with the Ross Center for Sustainable Cities where he leads the low carbon transport offer.
+Sebastian Castellanos is an Associate with WRI Ross Center for Sustainable Cities, where he leads the low carbon transport offer.